Sunday, 10 December 2017

 FEELING UNLOVED

-To the tweeters, instagrammers and anyone else who often share their tales of not feeling loved, of being let down by so-called loved ones, and who struggle with love in general, please know that love starts at home; with you.
+To anyone who has been let down by so-called loved ones, who struggle with love in general, or those struggling to give or receive love, please know that love starts at home; with you.
 The goal should be to fall in-love with all that you are instead of the need for any sort of validation through someone else's love for you.

 Love really is for everyone because, it can be found anywhere and has so many levels.
 From the feelings shared between friends, to family, colleagues, or your partner, love is there for the taking and should be celebrated as often as possible but, the celebration starts with you.
 Do you truly love yourself?
 How do you demonstrate that?
 Think about it.